 Next to the boy sits Gilbert – his beloved cat.
 The animal also looks up but in the other direction.
 This technique shows that the pet likes to ponder life, but not in a fanciful way.

-The white letters hint at discoveries and the young age of the hero.
+The white letters hint at discoveries and the hero’s youth.

 2015 – today

-In 2015, the series logo was updated during the broadcast on the American channel PBS Kids due to the release of additional videos for the 25th anniversary of the franchise (the first book was released in 1989).
+In 2015, the series logo was updated during a broadcast on the American channel PBS Kids to coincide with the release of additional videos for the franchise’s 25th anniversary (the first book was released in 1989).

 The new emblem was a red title with dancing letters and a boy in a multicolored cap peeking out from behind it.